jenkinsci/jenkins-automation-operator/website/content/en/docs/How it works/jenkins-docker-images.md

   Jenkins default image details
 ---

-**Jenkins Operator** is fully compatible with **jenkins:lts** docker image and does not introduce any hidden changes there.
+**Jenkins Operator** is fully compatible with **`jenkins:lts`** Docker image and does not introduce any hidden changes to the upstream Jenkins.

-If needed, the docker image can easily be changed in custom resource manifest as long as it supports standard Jenkins file system structure.
+If needed, the Docker image can easily be changed in custom resource manifest as long as it supports standard Jenkins file system structure.